HSL-Data/IntroPython/README.md

 ## Getting the files for today
 - Go here: [https://github.com/HSL-Data/IntroPython/](https://github.com/HSL-Data/IntroPython)
-- Click "Clone or Download" (green button in upper right corner)
+- Click "Code" (green button in upper right corner)
 - Click "Download Zip"
 - Unzip that directory and move it somewhere that is easy to find (like your Desktop, for example)